AlanBarber/CodeKatas/README.md

     * "One Pair" - one set of two cards of same rank.
     * (High Card) - return highest ranking card in hand.

+ 1. Look and Say Sequence

+    Modify the CalculateNextSequence() function to calculate the next member of a given inputed look and say sequence

+    A look and say sequence is sequence of a integers where the next seqence is formed by counting the number of grouped digits in the previous sequence.

+    For example, starting at "1" you read as "one number 1" and write it as "11".
+"11" is read as "two number 1s" and written as "21".
+"21" is read as "one number 2 and one number 1" and written as "1211".

+ 1. Mortgage Calculator - Part 1

+    Modify the CalculatePurchasePrice() function to calculate the largest purchase price a person could afford given input of term (years), interest rate, monthly payment, and down payment.

+ 1. Mortgage Calculator - Part 2

+    Modify the CalculateMonthlyPayment() function to calculate the monthly payment for a person given inputs of purchase price, down payment, term (years), and interest rate.

+ 1. Mortgage Calculator - Part 3

+    Modify the CalculateDownPayment() function to calculate the required down payment for a person given inputs of purchase price, term (years), interest rate, and monthly payment.

  1. Sudoku Solver